-Until 2017 I published mostly M/F romance, but a health crisis, (and a year away from writing), caused reassessment of my goals.
+Until 2017 I published mostly M/F romance, but a health crisis, (and two years away from writing), caused reassessment of my goals.
 Consequently I began my first F/F novel, The Falcon’s Heart.
 As a bisexual woman, with LGBTQ family and friends, I want to represent greater diversity in my work.
 Going forward, I intend my books to celebrate a beautiful variety of relationships and personal journeys.

-Though her journey starts as trial by fire, Saba soon discovers possibilities for joy and freedom beyond anything she has known.
-Unfortunately, her father is on the war path, aided by a dark sorcerer who seeks to claim Saba as his own.
+Through her journey, Saba discovers joy and freedom beyond anything she has known.
+But her fate remains uncertain.
+The king is in pursuit, aided by a sorcerer who seeks to claim Saba as his own.

 Check back for further details, or follow me on AMAZON GOODREADS FACEBOOK or BOOKBUB to receive notifications of my new releases.

-My second-world setting for The Falcon's Heart is loosely based on historical cultures and environments in the Middle East and North Africa.
+My second-world setting for The Falcon’s Heart is loosely based on the Ottoman Empire, as well as the natural history and mythology of the Middle East.
 If you would like to know more about the inspiration for this novel, here is a list of resources I used during the research phase of writing.
 Most can be found at local libraries.

 Sahara: A Natural History by Marq de Villiers and Sheila Hirtle